-14. FIXED DEPOSIT WITH A FINANCIAL INSTITUTION
+14. FIXED DEPOSITS WITH A FINANCIAL INSTITUTION

-The fixed deposit matures within one year and bears interest at 0.35% (2016: 0.35%) per annum.
+The fixed deposits mature within one year and earn interest at rates ranging from 0.80% to 1.05% (2017: 0.35%) per annum.

 15. ACCUMULATED FUNDS

 The Service Fund general reserves are designated funds to be used only for specified purposes, in accordance with the objectives set out in note 1.